Physical environments play a huge role in children’s behaviour and learning processes.

-Our learning environments have been designed by well-respected and award-winning architect Sarah Scott, author of Architecture for Children.
+Our campus-style learning spaces have been designed by award-winning architect Sarah Scott, author of Architecture for Children.
 Sarah has travelled the world researching and specialising in design of Childcare and Early Learning Centres.

 About Our Facilities

 Our generous and carefully crafted indoor and outdoor play areas encourage creativity, learning and social, physical and self-connections.
 Our facilities are built with a devotion to dramatic play, scientific exploration, and constructive and sensory play.
-We also have purpose-built spaces like a gym, LEGO® room, library, and a Children’s restaurant that serves healthy and nutritious meals with allergies and preferences in mind.
+We also have purpose-built spaces like a gym, LEGO® room, library, and a children’s cafe that serves healthy and nutritious meals with allergies and preferences in mind.

 Through our interactive facilities, we have been able to provide our students with both group and personal experiences in the areas that they are most interested in, whilst also providing an immersive window into the big wide world.